10 Awesome DIY Cabin Projects

 Closing Up the Cabin for the Winter

 All good things must come to an end, and that includes camping season (unless you’re lucky enough to have a four-season cabin, of course).
-When it’s time to close up your cabin, follow these steps to make sure you won’t come back to animal infestation or frozen pipes.
+When it’s time to close up your cabin, make sure you won’t come back to animal infestation or frozen pipes.

 For a bit of added whimsy, consider giving your cabin retreat a secret getaway of its own.
 A tree house near a cabin provides a fun play space for kids of all ages.
 And is a chance to pass on your hard-won DIY cabin skills to the next generation.